Russians advance on war's front line in eastern Ukraine

 Haidai said the Ukrainian soldiers warded off the city’s seizure from the plant’s sprawling underground structures, but he noted that “the shelling has intensified, and even concrete shelters can’t withstand the bombardment.”
 The Russians were using their entire arsenal — heavy artillery, tanks and aircraft — he said.

-Lysychansk, located on a steep river bank facing Sievierodonetsk, also faces a relentless Russian artillery barrage.
-At least one civilian died and three others were wounded in 24 hours as the Russians concentrated more than 100 multiple rocket launchers to “pummel entire blocks,” the governor said.
+Lysychansk, located on a steep river bank facing Sievierodonetsk, also is under a relentless Russian artillery barrage.
+At least one civilian died and three others were wounded in the past day as the Russians concentrated more than 100 multiple rocket launchers to “pummel entire blocks,” the governor said.

 The British Defense Ministry said Russian forces had likely advanced more than 5 kilometers (3 miles) toward the southern approaches of Lysychansk since Sunday.